-The plant will use 24 cooling tower cells, arranged back-to-back in two tower banks.
-One bank will contain 16 cells and the other bank will contain eight cells.
-The cooling towers are expected to be standard, induced draft, counter-flow type with fiberglass structure and film fill.
-The 64-foot-tall towers will incorporate plume abatement coils and high efficiency drift eliminators.
-The estimated average annual cooling water tower makeup consumption rate is 2,925 gallons per minute (gpm).
+The plant will use use a multi-cell mechanical draft, wet cooling tower to provide heat rejection.
+The cooling tower is expected to be a standard, induced draft, counter-flow type with fiberglass structure and film fill.
+The tower will incorporate plume abatement coils and high efficiency drift eliminators.
+The estimated average annual cooling water tower makeup rate is 2,925 gallons per minute (gpm).

-Project Laterals
+Project Interconnects and Supply Agreements

 SCE Interconnection.
-The Project will include a 1.38-mile long, double circuit, 230 kV transmission line interconnection to the existing SCE Pastoria Substation.
+The Project will include a 1.38-mile double circuit, 230 kV transmission line interconnection to the existing SCE Pastoria Substation.
 The majority of the proposed line will parallel an existing transmission corridor.
-The proposed steel lattice towers are expected to have a maximum height of 120 feet.

-Gas Supply.
-The Project plans to use natural gas supplied via an 11.65-mile long, 16- to 20-inch diameter interconnection pipeline to the existing 42-inch diameter Kern River/Mojave pipeline.
+Gas Transportation.
+The Project plans to use natural gas supplied via an 11.65-mile 144- to 16-inch diameter pipeline interconnected to the existing 42-inch diameter Kern River/Mojave pipeline.
 The existing line is pressurized at 700-900 psig.
 PEF will utilize up to an estimated 120 million standard cubic feet per day of pipeline quality natural gas.

 Water Supply.
-PEF will obtain its primary water from the Wheeler Ridge Maricopa Water Storage District and its back-up supply from Azurix Corporation, an Enron affiliate (“Azurix”) (???).
-The Azurix agreement has been executed, and the WRMWSD agreement will be executed once validation proceedings for the WRMWSD agreement end.

-WRMWSD is a public agency that serves the southern portion of Kern County, managing the delivery and distribution of water from the California Aqueduct and underground storage facilities to local users.
-WRMWSD currently has approximately 197,000 acre-feet of entitlements to receive water from the State Water Project and delivers 190,000 acre-feet in a normal year.
-In order to better serve its users, and to provide a larger, more reliable supply of water, the District has at least 743,000 acre-feet of water stored underground within WRMWSD boundaries and approximately 243,000 acre-feet stored underground outside of its boundaries.
-WRMWSD is also developing additional water storage capacity in the White Wolf basin that would add up to 50,000 acre-feet/year of extraction capacity to WRMWSD’s current supplies.
+PEF will obtain its primary water supply from the Water District and its back-up supply from Azurix.
+The Azurix agreement has been executed, and the Water District agreement will be executed once validation proceedings for the Water District agreement become final.
+Water District is a public agency that serves the southern portion of Kern County, managing the delivery and distribution of water from the California Aqueduct and underground storage facilities to local users.
+Water District currently has approximately 197,000 acre-feet of entitlements to receive water from the State Water Project and delivers 190,000 acre-feet in a normal year.
+Water District is also developing additional water storage capacity in the White Wolf basin that would add up to 50,000 acre-feet/year of extraction capacity to Water District’s current supplies.

-Under the contract with WRMWSD, WRMWSD will provide District Pool water and conveyance through its distribution facilities.
-District Pool water is water that WRMWSD has entitlement from the California Aqueduct to in excess of its members’ needs.
+Under the contract with Water District, Water District will provide District Pool water and conveyance through its distribution facilities.
+District Pool water is water to which Water District entitled from the California Aqueduct in excess of its members’ needs.

-PEF’s Water Supply and Management Contract with Azurix provides PEF with a guaranteed backup supply of water when WRMWSD does not have water available for PEF.
-Azurix will also manage the logistical aspects of scheduling both the WRMWSD supply and the backup supply.
-The contract also provides PEF with a fixed price water supply as PEF will pay Azurix $6.5 million at approximately financial close and $650 per acre-foot of water consumed at the plant.
-The aforementioned figures include any amounts due to WRMWSD for distribution services and District Pool water.
+PEF’s Water Supply and Management Contract with Azurix provides PEF with a guaranteed backup supply of water at a fixed price when Water District does not have water available for PEF.
+Azurix will also manage the logistical aspects of scheduling both the Water District supply and the backup supply.

 Wastewater.
 The proposed PEF will generate an average wastewater stream of 760 gpm which will consist of cooling tower wastewater treatment and HRSG blowdown.
 PEF will utilize a zero discharge (“ZD”) system to treat wastewater streams with the exception of sanitary and storm water streams.
 The sanitary stream would continue to be discharged to the sanitary leach field.
 The stormwater stream would continue to be discharged to the onsite detention basins and then to Pastoria Creek.